Booze on the Ouse Festival Special - Aug 2021

-The traditional cider bar will be serving a selection of tasty traditional cider and perry, sourced from quality producers, locally and elsewhere in Britain.
-There will be 16 ciders and perries available.
+The traditional cider bar will be serving a selection of tasty traditional cider and perry, sourced from quality local producers.
+There will be 6 ciders and perries available (whilst stocks last!).

 Beer and Cider Lists

-The lists for St Neots 2019 are as follows.
-There may be some alterations up until the festival due to unavailability, but we will do our best to keep these lists up to date where possible.
+Click the links below to see the St Neots 2021 beer & cider lists.
+There may be some alterations up until the festival due to unavailability, but we will do our best to keep these lists up to date.

-The festival will be held at the Priory Centre, Priory Lane, St Neots PE19 2BH
+The festival will be held at the St Neots Rugby Club, St Neots PE19 1RU

-The Priory Centre is located in the heart of St Neots beside the attractive riverbank of the Great Ouse.
-The Centre is a 15 min walk or 5 min taxi ride from St Neots Station, which is on the Great Northern rail line linking London Kings Cross and Peterborough, via Stevenage.
+St Neots Rugby Club is located just outside St Neots town centre beside the attractive riverbank of the Great Ouse.
+The club is about a 10 min walk from the town centre, and the traditional home of the festival in the Priory Centre.
+It is also around a 20 min walk or 5 min taxi ride from St Neots Station, which is on the Great Northern rail line linking London Kings Cross / St Pancras and Peterborough, via Stevenage.
 See www.greatnorthernrail.com

 You can take the Stagecoach X5 bus (alight at St Neots Market Square) with regular services linking Cambridge, Bedford, Milton Keynes and Oxford.
 There are also some local bus services within the St Neots area.
 For more details, see stagecoachbus.com

-2. A token to use to collect your glass (worth £3) from the nearby stand.
-This year's glass design, kindly sponsored by Papworth Brewery, is shown on the left.
-The glass token may be refunded immediately if you intend to use your own glass or tankard.
-Please note that drinks from the bars must be served into lined glasses (with the exception of bottle conditioned beers).
+2. Buy a token to use to collect your glass (worth £3) from the nearby stand.
+This year's glass design, kindly sponsored by IVO Brewery, is shown below.
+Please note that drinks from the bars must be served into lined glasses, so if you bring your own, it must be lined.